brikis98/engblog/source/_posts/blog/2013-07-10-organizational-overlap-on-social-networks.markdown

 description: Online social networks have become important tools for networking, communication, sharing, and discovery.
 image: 1d77323_0.jpg
 link: linkedin.com/in/mitultiwari
-tags: "'Social Network Analysis' 'Link Prediction' 'Data Mining' 2013"
+tags:
+ - Social Network Analysis
+ - Link Prediction
+ - Data Mining
+ - 2013
 ---

 Online social networks have become important tools for networking, communication, sharing, and discovery.
 A considerable challenge these networks face is the fact that an online social network is partially observed: two individuals might know each other, but may not have established a connection on the site.